This post may be slightly controversial.

 How to properly make those connections?

-Starting a blog of your own
+Starting a blog of your own is a good idea.

-Learning how to use hunting forums
+Learning how to use hunting forums is another good start.

-Begin using Twitter
+Begin using Twitter.

 After taking care of those basic things it really comes down to the tough part…